Introduction

 Show ratings presents a heatmap displaying the assessments given by the students.
 If you have added a self-assessment step, you will also see a button to access this next to the given reviews header at the top of the table.

 Full screen offers a wider display for easier view.
-You may also leverage the Search capabilities to search for individual students.
+You may also leverage the Search icon located on the upper right corner to search for individual students.

 The reviews in this step display the feedback provided by the student.
 View Reviews navigates you to the given reviews playlist, where you can start viewing individual review packets.
 You may also navigate to a specific student review by hovering over the student’s name in the table below.